gkushang/cucumber-html-reporter/README.md

 Type: `String` (optional)
 Default: `options.output/../screenshots`

-Applicable if `storeScreenShots=true`.
+Applicable if `storeScreenshots=true`.
 Relative path for directory where screenshots should be saved.
-E.g. the below options should store the screenshots to the `<parentDirectory>/screenshots` where as the report would be at `<parentDirectory>/report/*.html`
+E.g. the below options should store the screenshots to the `<parentDirectory>/screenshots/` where as the report would be at `<parentDirectory>/report/cucumber_report.html`

 ```
 {
    ...
    ...
-   output: /report/cucumber_report.html,
+   output: '/report/cucumber_report.html',
-   screenshotsDirectory: /screenshots,
+   screenshotsDirectory: 'screenshots/',
    storeScreenshots: true
 }
 ```